How are Truck Accidents Different from Car Accidents?

 What Causes Truck Accidents?

 Some trucking accidents are caused by a defect or malfunction that is not the fault of any one person.
-However, the trucking company may still be liable and responsible for any damages caused to innocent victims.
-Similar to traditional automobiles, common malfunctions in large commercial trucks include faulty air horns, brake malfunctions, tire defects, gas tank explosions, and broken trailer hitches.
+However, the trucking company may still be responsible for any damages caused to innocent victims.
+Like traditional automobiles, common malfunctions in large commercial trucks include faulty air horns, brake malfunctions, tire defects, gas tank explosions, and broken trailer hitches.
 Any defect in a large truck can potentially cause accidents that result in serious injuries or even death of others on the road.
 The injured party may be entitled to financial compensation from the truck’s owner, manufacturer, or repair shop.

 Determining Liability After a Truck Accident

-- Negligent hiring.
-Trucking companies must ensure all employees have clean driving records, proper licensing, no history of substance abuse or criminal activity, and are able to perform all job requirements safely.
+- Negligent hiring: Trucking companies must ensure all employees have clean driving records, proper licensing, no history of substance abuse or criminal activity, and are able to perform all job requirements safely.

 New Jersey Truck Accident Lawyers at Ellis Law Obtain Maximum Recovery for Truck Accident Victims